 To break this down:

-- Net profit is the gain or loss made from the investment after subtracting all associated costs.
+- Net profit is the return from an investment after subtracting all associated costs.

 - Cost of investment is the total expenditure incurred to make the investment.